 The College Title IX Officer shall:

 Provide, as part of each campus’ established on-campus orientation program, education and prevention information about domestic violence, dating violence, sexual assault, or stalking.
 The information shall be developed in collaboration with campus-based and community-based victim advocacy organizations, and shall include the district’s sexual assault policy and prevention strategies including empowerment programming for victim prevention, awareness raising campaigns, primary prevention, bystander intervention, and risk reduction.

+The outreach programming included as part of an incoming student’s orientation must include, at a minimum, all of the following:

+o The warning signs of intimate partner and dating violence.

+o Campus policies and resources relating to intimate partner and dating violence.

+o Off-campus resources and centers relating to intimate partner and dating violence.

+o A focus on prevention and bystander intervention training as it relates to intimate partner and dating violence.

 Post sexual violence prevention and education information on the campus internet website regarding domestic violence, dating violence, sexual assault, and stalking.